Student Videographer at Stevens-Henager College | CampusReel

 Through this flexible, part-time role you will learn valuable and transferable videography and marketing skills, work closely with one of education's most exciting tech startups, and earn a little extra income.

 This opportunity is an on-campus student job open to all current Stevens-Henager College students.
-This work can be completed remotely, but you should have access to campus and the surrounding area in Boise, ID.
+This work can be completed remotely, but you should have access to campus and the surrounding area in St. George, UT.